nikitabobko/AeroSpace/docs/commands.md

 If several layouts are supplied then finds the first layout that doesn't describe the currently active layout, and applies the found layout.

-`layout tiling` is the only command that makes the focused floating window tiled.
+`tiling` is the only argument that makes the focused floating window tiled.

 ## mode